memgraph/memgraph/tests/mgbench/README.md

 ### Reproducibility and validation

 Running this benchmark is automated, and the code used to run benchmarks is publicly available.
 You can  [run mgBench](#running-the-benchmark) with default settings to validate the results at [BenchGraph platform](https://memgraph.com/benchgraph).
-The results may differ depending on the hardware, database configuration, and other variables involved in your setup.
+The results may differ depending on the hardware, benchmark run configuration, database configuration, and other variables involved in your setup.
 But if the results you get are significantly different, feel free to [open a GitHub issue](https://github.com/memgraph/memgraph/issues).

 In the future, the project will be expanded to include more platforms to see how systems perform on different OS and hardware configurations.
 If you are interested in what will be added and tested, read the section about [the future of mgBench](#future-of-mgbench)